Skip to main content

 OPKG Package Manager

-OPKG (Open Package Management) is the default package manager for OpenWRT.
+Opkg is the default package manager for OpenWRT.
 This is an efficient package management system, best for resource-constrained devices and crucial for managing software packages on devices running OpenWRT.
 It relies on package repositories to fetch and install software packages.

-Update the Package Lists
+Update the package lists

-Run the following command to update OPKG's package lists:
+Run the following command to update opkg's package lists:

 opkg update